 Hugh and the crew navigated the way to success, slowly and not-so-steadily: a rocky market made contract brewing necessary to enable the brewery to stay afloat, and another Baltimore brewery, Oxford, was absorbed in 1997 to add volume.
 By 2003, a third brand—Heavy Seas—was created, a decision which increased sales, but also caused branding confusion.
 Who was this company—Clipper City, Oxford, or Heavy Seas?
 But the Heavy Seas brand grew robustly, easily outpacing its older siblings in both volume and market reach.

 Eventually the brewery decided to narrow its focus and eliminate confusion.
-In 2010, the Oxford brand was discontinued, and the company moved all its products under the Heavy Seas banner, establishing three distinct product levels: the Clipper Fleet, the Pyrate Fleet, and the Mutiny Fleet.
+In 2010, the Oxford brand was discontinued, and the company moved all its products under the Heavy Seas banner.
 Since that time, the brewery has been operating at full steam and has been adding additional capacity as quickly as is practical.
 Now, Hugh and the Heavy Seas team’s primary challenge seems to be just keeping up—they say it’s a “good problem.”

 Hugh has many ties in the brewing community, both nationally and locally.
 He has served on the PR committee for the national Brewer’s Association.
 He is one of the founding members of the Brewer’s Association of Maryland and has served as president, vice president and treasurer multiple times.
 Hugh also founded the Cross Street Irregulars, Baltimore’s first homebrewing club.
 And since 1986, he has been an active player in legislative issues surrounding beer in Maryland—from festival legislation for manufacturing brewers to growler legislation for retailers.